 A second reason why self-limitation means suffering is because this humility of God allows something strange and alien to emerge from God’s own creation.
 There is something that God has not planned, something to be confronted, something therefore to be suffered.

 This leads to a third reason why the self-limitation of God entails the suffering of God.
 The emergence of non-being [i.e. evil] raises the matter of divine responsibility for a broken world.
-While the free-will defence argues that the emergence is not absolutely necessary in our world, it is very likely to develop through free choices when human beings are immature and the divine glory is veiled…In short, God took a considerable risk in granting radical freedom to creation.
+While the free-will defense argues that the emergence is not absolutely necessary in our world, it is very likely to develop through free choices when human beings are immature and the divine glory is veiled…In short, God took a considerable risk in granting radical freedom to creation.
 While not directly creating evil and suffering, God puts the world into this situation.
 In the Hebraic-Christian tradition, God is not then absolved from final responsibility in choosing to make a free world at all, and in taking such a severe risk.

 If God exposes a creation to the high risk of slipping into non-being, God too will face the outcome of the risk.
 But then this is what the Christian story of the cross of Jesus tells us.
 God does take responsibility….